zhangsq06/MMGraph/README.md

 # A simple tutorial
 ## 1. Detecting foorprints via the TOBIAS and Hint-ATAC tools.
 Usage: python detect_footprints.py --bed [prefix name]
 Arguments:
---bed (the prefix name of your file.
+--bed (the prefix name of your file).

 For example, if your input files are GSE11420x.bed and GSE11420x.bam, you only need to input GSE11420x)  --path (the dir contains hg38.fa, GSE11420x.bed and GSE11420x.bam)